 The Standards: Overview

-Standard 1 Environmental Issues: The student will investigate and analyze environmental issues ranging from local to global perspectives and develop and implement a local action project that protects, sustains, or enhances the natural environment.
+Standard 1 Environmental Issue Investigation & Action: Environmentally literate students investigate environmental issues in order to develop and implement local actions that protect, sustain or restore the natural environment.

 When Environmental Literacy Standards are Taught

-Embedded in Social Studies and Science; grades P – 5
+Embedded in Social Studies and Science; grades PreK – 5

 Embedded in Social Studies and Science; grades 6 – 7